Maintenance of Certification in Anesthesiology MOCA simulation-based education for practicing anesthesiologists

 At the end of the day, you will be given a web link that offers a questionnaire managed by the American Society of Anesthesiologists.
 You must fill out the evaluation and answer the questions.
 A follow-up questionnaire will arrive 30 days after the first one is completed.

-Only when both questionnaires are completed will notification of completion of the simulation experience be sent from the ASA to the ABA.
+When both questionnaires are completed, the ASA will send notification of completion of the simulation experience to the ABA.
 Our center does not notify the ABA of completion of this exercise.